 That being said, I am also seeing more of a movement towards a commercialisation and co-opting of media art practices by the existing corporate and capitalist interests.
 This is the imperviousness of the capitalist system; it seemingly always finds a way to co-opt resistance into the system (for example the way that organic food movements are now used by massive, anti-environmental companies like McDonalds to sell more product; buy an organic burger and a salad from Maccas!).
 I am personally losing some faith in the use of digital tech as a medium through which to critique the progress-over-everything neo-liberal narrative of capital-T Tech.

 AR: I do not think it is changed for the better.
 In my view, Media Arts is trying to gain more relevance by mimicking traditional systems.
 For example, media arts biennales, prizes and rankings, using technology to create false scarcity.
 It does mean we, as media artists, are gaining more acceptance into the traditional systems, but these systems are flawed from the outset, so it’s not necessarily a winning situation.

 AA: Since the 60s and the last century – not much.
-Although there are more known artists using technology (it is teached and included in curricula now).
-And maybe yes, the media art system became more powerfull, less underground, alternative (in the 90ties a lot of artist came to the internet in order to avoid the traditional art world) or almost unvisible because practiced in one “obscure” science department somewhere.
-Nowadays there is a lot of money and manipulation going on through technology based compagnies and governemental institutions – there is money in media art.
+Although there are more known artists using technology (it is taught and included in curricula now).
+And maybe yes, the media art system became more powerful, less underground, alternative (in the 90ties a lot of artist came to the Internet in order to avoid the traditional art world) or almost invisible because practiced in one “obscure” science department somewhere.
+Nowadays there is a lot of money and manipulation going on through technology based companies and governmental institutions – there is money in media art.
 Artists somehow facilitating the introduction of technology to the layman and they start to be used for that.